lougovsk/linux/Documentation/virt/kvm/api.rst

 :Architectures: x86
 :Returns: Informational only, -EINVAL on direct KVM_ENABLE_CAP.

-The presence of this capability indicates that KVM_RUN will fill kvm_run.memory_fault if KVM cannot resolve a guest page fault VM-Exit, e.g. if there is a valid memslot but no backing VMA for the corresponding host virtual address.
+The presence of this capability indicates that KVM_RUN *may* fill kvm_run.memory_fault if KVM cannot resolve a guest page fault VM-Exit, e.g. if there is a valid memslot but no backing VMA for the corresponding host virtual address.